QuentinAndre/DistributionBuilder/README.md

 ## Changelog:

+### v1.4 (master)
+* Added arguments to the initialization of the distBuilder:
+  * `toggleGridClick`.
+If true, this argument allows user to add balls to bucket by clicking on the grid.
+  * `addTotals`.
+If true, add a "totals" row at the bottom of the distBuilder, summarizing how many balls are in each bucket.
+    Thanks to Marine Hainguerlot for the suggestion!

+* Fixed rare bugs causing the visual aspect of the distBuilder to diverge from its internal state
+* Cleaned up the code and documentation.
+It should now be faster for larger distBuilders.

 ### v1.3 (master)
-* Added method: `DistributionBuilder.setDistribution()`.
+* Added method: `distBuilder.setDistribution()`.
 This function is useful if you want the user to start from a pre-specified distribution.
 Thanks to Roy Hsieh for the suggestion!